OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

     $ echo "oneadmin:mypassword" > ~/.one/one_auth

 .. warning:: This will set the oneadmin password on the first boot.
-From that point, you must use the :ref:`oneuser passwd <change_credentials>` command to change oneadmin's password.
+From that point, you must use the `oneuser passwd` command to change oneadmin's password.
+More information on how to change oneadmin password :ref:`here <change_credentials>`

 You are ready to start the OpenNebula daemons.
 You can use systemctl for Linux distributions which have adopted systemd: